onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.projectRay(a, s, P)

+    ..
+A1.O0.D1

-    Project a surface mesh a onto a set of surfaces s following rays starting from P.
+    Project a surface mesh a onto a set of surfaces s following rays starting from a point P.

     Exists also as an in-place version (_projectRay) which modifies a and returns None.

-    :param a:  initial surface mesh,
+    :param a: input surface mesh
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param s: projection surface
-    :type s: [array or list of arrays] or [zone or list of zones]
+    :type s: [array, list of arrays] or [zone, list of zones]
-    :param P: starting point of the ray
+    :param P: starting point of rays
     :type P: 3-tuple of floats
     :return: projected mesh
-    :rtype: same as a
+    :rtype: identical to input

     *Example of use:*

-    * `Project a mesh following a ray (array) <Examples/Initiator/projectRay.py>`_:
+    * `Project a mesh following rays (array) <Examples/Transform/projectRay.py>`_:

     .. literalinclude:: ../build/Examples/Transform/projectRay.py

-    * `Project a mesh following a ray  (pyTree) <Examples/Transform/projectRayPT.py>`_:
+    * `Project a mesh following rays (pyTree) <Examples/Transform/projectRayPT.py>`_:

     .. literalinclude:: ../build/Examples/Transform/projectRayPT.py